 Subverted in A Life Less Ordinary: Ewan McGregor's character, a janitor at an office building, gets replaced by an R2D2-esque cleaning robot.
 Outraged, he grabs the machine, storms into his boss's office, yells "This is what I think of your robot!" and hurls it at the plate-glass window.
 The robot bounces off the glass, gets up, and proceeds to clean the office floor.

 Spider-Man Trilogy: Shards of glass rarely give more than a few minor scratches.
 Averted with the death of Rosie Octavius in the second movie.

-Another glass-proof Angel is Warren, who is able to jump through a skyscaper window without attaining so much as a scratch, shirtless.
+Angel is able to jump through a skyscaper window without attaining so much as a scratch, shirtless.

 And then there's Storm, whose face is slammed through a glass table during a fight scene and yet she doesn't suffer the slightest scratch.